super-mela/Crafts-E-Commerse/README.md

 <h3 align="center">ToriTorkari</h3>

   <p align="center">
-    An online grocery shop where all the regular grocery items can be found in a place.
+    An online gift shop where all the regular gift items can be found in a place.
     <br />
     <!-- <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a> -->
     <!-- <br /> -->